Zweihänder (role-playing game): Publication history

 Zweihänder was first published by Grim & Perilous Studios in 2017 following a Kickstarter project that raised $61,743.
 In 2019, Andrews McMeel Publishing took over publication.
 However, this partnership ended during the COVID-19 lockdowns due to increased printing costs.
 The game was acquired by World of Game Design, who raised $166,813 on Kickstarter in 2024 for the Zweihander Reforged Edition.

 System

 Zweihänder uses percentile dice to resolve players' and gamemasters' choices.
 In its combat system, most human-level creatures and characters can suffer only two or three successful attacks before receiving an injury that can instantly maim or kill.
 Zweihänder has no powers for regeneration or resurrection, and it offers limited options for healing to players.
-"Fate Points" represent the fate or destiny of a character, and provide a some limited opportunities to avoid deadly outcomes.
+"Fate Points" represent the fate or destiny of a character, and provide some limited opportunities to avoid deadly outcomes.
 "Fortune Points" help a character avoid certain perilous situations.
 In an article for The Escapist, Fox explained:In Zweihander there are real consequences for failing dice rolls, and we often like to joke that “naps don’t heal stab wounds.”
 The choices you make for your character...will change your character in a way that alters their psyche, outlook, and values, both mechanically and narratively.